 Integrated crop-livestock systems rely on forages as part of the diversity of crop choices.
-Perennial forages often extend the growing season compared with annual crops, thereby photosynthesizing, depositing rhizosphere C inputs, and drying soil during longer periods of time than annual crops (Franzluebbers, 2014).
+Forages have extensive, fibrous root systems that explore large volumes of soil, mostly in the surface 30 cm like most crops, but also penetrating deep into the profile with many perennial grasses.
+Perennial forages often extend the growing season compared with annual crops, thereby photosynthesizing, depositing rhizosphere C inputs, and drying soil during longer periods of time than annual crops [6].
+It is this extended growth period, whether from perennial forages or cover cropping with annual forages following cash crops that likely contributes greatly to soil C sequestration.
 Annual forages can be no-till planted and perennial forages remain without soil disturbance for several years.
 Lack of soil disturbance is a key factor in enhancing soil organic C accumulation rather than simply maintaining it.
 Soil organic C accumulation means that less C enters the atmosphere as CO2.

-N_2O emission from soil is controlled by inorganic N availability, limited oxygen (O_2) in soil, and a supply of bioavailable C. High soil nitrate, compacted soil, and waterlogged conditions are often found associated with pulses of N_2O (Liebig et al., 2012).
-However, N_2O emissions are not only a result of denitrification (anaerobic conditions), but also nitrification (aerobic conditions).
-Low O_2 concentration in soil is often from water-logged or saturated conditions, but also can be a result of very high soil microbial activity that consumes O_2 and releases CO_2 .
+N_2O emission from soil is controlled by inorganic N availability, limited oxygen (O2) in soil, and a supply of bioavailable C. High soil nitrate, compacted soil, and waterlogged conditions are often found associated with pulses of N2O [17].
+However, N2O emissions are not only a result of denitrification (anaerobic conditions), but also nitrification (aerobic conditions).
+Low O2 concentration in soil is often from water-logged or saturated conditions, but also can be a result of very high soil microbial activity that consumes O2 and releases CO2.

 CH4 emission from soil could occur under saturated conditions, e.g. with paddy rice in rotation with other crops, as well as with pastures that are temporarily saturated from rainfall or irrigation.
 Methane will also be emitted from ruminant animals in an ICLS and possibly from manure pats on grazed pasture.
 Anaerobic conditions are generally prerequisite for significant CH4 emission.
-Pastures with elevated surface soil organic C may be a sink for some CH4 (Liebig et al., 2010).
+Pastures with elevated surface soil organic C may be a sink for some CH4 [18].